yugen-apps/yugen-home-budget/README.md

 add role (e.g.) contributor to id-yugen-home-budget for all the resources it needs

-user_id: the service principal or user-assigned managed identity Enterprise Application ID
+user_id: the service principal or user-assigned managed identity client ID

 server_name: "sql-server-yugen.database.windows.net,1433"
 database: "sql-db-yugen-homebudget-dev"